Horses in Kyrgyzstan: Rebuilding horse breeding

-Equestrian statue of Shabdan Baatyr in Kemin.

 After the dissolution of the USSR, some Kyrgyz breeders managed to rebuild large herds of horses, numbering around forty head.
 Paradoxically, the early 1990s saw a sharp drop in the number of horses, due to the large popular festivals that became possible again after the end of communism, and for which many horses were slaughtered and eaten.
 The breeding crisis that accompanied the gradual dismantling of Soviet institutions led to a devaluation of the breeding profession, although the horse retained its prestigious status.
 Horse-drawn vehicles were widely used in the 1990s, as the crisis led to fuel shortages.
 The situation only began to improve in the 2000s.

 From 2003 to 2010, the Kyrgyz government adopted measures to promote horse breeding.
 Approved by a government decree on 22 May 2003, the aim of this program is to increase the quality and quantity of the herd, in order to obtain enough horses for the various outlets (meat, milk, work and sport).
 The development of ecotourism on horseback since the 2000s is also noteworthy.